 No significant long-term cumulative impacts to cultural resources are anticipated from the Proposed Action.
 Approximately 10 percent of HAFB has been previously surveyed for archaeological resources.
 Previously identified NRHP-eligible archaeological sites at HAFB have been documented and are managed in compliance with the HAFB ICRMP and all applicable cultural resource laws and regulations.
-The Proposed Action is in an area of heavy soil disturbance with a very low potential for intact archaeological deposits.
-Implementation of the Proposed Action would have no impact on archaeological resources unless an unanticipated discovery is made during construction.
+The Proposed Action is in an area of heavy soil disturbance with a very low potential for intact archaeological resources unless an unanticipated discovery is made during construction.
 In that event, standard operating procedures in the HAFB ICRMP would be followed.